 Biocontrol agents in agriculture are gaining much attention as a viable alternative to fungicides.
 One such biocontrol agent is Trichoderma, which employs different mechanisms to deter the growth of phytopathogens.
 Our study showed the antagonistic efficacy of Trichoderma strains as a biocontrol agent against S. sclerotiorum, a devastating fungal pathogen that causes stem rot in chickpea crops.
 The overreliance on fungicides to control this pathogen has led to environmental damage and increased production costs, necessitating the exploration of sustainable alternatives like biological control.

 The research focuses on T. harzianum strains SV-1, SV-2, SV-3, SV-14, SV-18, and IRRI-1, exploring their changes in antagonistic abilities under different conditions after prolonged laboratory maintenance.
 Findings highlight significant variations in antagonism between strains maintained in vitro and those re-isolated from soil.
-Hernandez et al. (2011) studied In Vitro antagonistic action of Trichoderma strains.
+Hernandez et al. (2011) studied in vitro antagonistic action of Trichoderma strains.
 They found that the mycelia growth inhibition of S. sclerotiorum and S. cepstrum were 45-63.8 and 50.9-81.5%, respectively, by the effect of Trichoderma strains.
 The antagonistic activity results indicate that all T. harzianum strains were effective in inhibiting the growth of S. sclerotiorum in vitro.
 The SV-2 strain showed the highest potency with minimal growth and maximal inhibition, while SV-18 exhibited the least.
 The other strains (IRRI-1, SV-1, SV-14, and SV-3) demonstrated similar levels of inhibition.
 The observed differences in inhibition levels among strains suggest the importance of strain selection for optimal disease control outcomes.
 Sharma et al. (1999) found that T. harzianum was the most effective bioagent in inhibiting Sclerotinia stem rot of chickpea, with a 75% inhibition rate.
 Absidia cylindrospora and T. viridae also exhibited significant inhibition, while Gliocladium virens showed the least inhibition of pathogens.
 Dubey and Suresh (2006) conducted a study to evaluate the antagonistic efficacy of 10 Trichoderma isolates.
 T. viride and T. harzianum were the most effective against Fusarium oxysporum f. sp. ciceris, with a fungal inhibition rate of 61.1% and 60%, respectively.

 Re-isolation results of T. harzianum strains after 30 days of inoculation into soil showed that both strains (SV-1 and SV-2) were able to inhibit the mycelial growth of S. sclerotiorum to varying extents.